Twitter's working on an edit button, but it won't be what you think

 Twitter is a confounding place for many reasons, but perhaps its oddest quirk is that since its founding in 2006, it hasn't had an edit button.

 That may change, and soon.
-CEO Jack Dorsey told an audience in India that the company is considering adding the functionality primarily to fix typos.
+CEO Jack Dorsey reportedly told an audience in India that the company is considering adding the edit functionality to tweets, primarily to fix typos.

 "We have been considering this for a while and we have to do [it] in the right way.
 We can't just rush it out.
 We can't make something which is distracting or takes anything away from the public record," he said, according to a report in The Next Web on Monday.
 He added that Twitter will not let people edit willy nilly, for fear that people might abuse the feature to alter controversial or damning statements after the fact.